Guildhall Derry / Londonderry – A Beautiful Building To Visit

 More History

-Those who perished on Bloody Sunday, 30 January 1972, are honored in the Guildhall’s most recent window.
+Those who perished on Bloody Sunday, 30 January 1972, are honoured in the Guildhall’s most recent window.
 To keep the memory of those who have passed, a path of red poppies runs down the middle.
 Trace it from top to bottom.
 Moreover, it’s said that Derry City Council commissioned the window.

 The restoration of Derry’s Guildhall won the Irish Georgian Society’s Conservation Awards, and Frank McDonald of the Irish Times praised the “detailed work done to the exterior in rebuilding its ornate gable, which had been leaning outwards, as well as complete repointing of the stonework and restoration of the stained glass windows,” which “impressed the jury (which included myself).”

-Dr. Eddie McParland, one of the jury’s members, said, “The recarved stonework was excellent, lots of original details were kept and the original ceiling of the council chamber was revealed.”
+Dr. Eddie McParland, one of the jury members, said, “The recarved stonework was excellent, lots of original details were kept, and the original ceiling of the council chamber was revealed.”

 Construction

-The Diamond portion of the Walled City in Northern Ireland was home to the Guildhall, first constructed in the 1600s.
+The Diamond portion of the Walled City in Northern Ireland was home to the Guildhall, which was first constructed in the 1600s.
 Unfortunately, it was destroyed in a fire, and the site was eventually transformed into a municipal plaza in its place.
 It took three years of construction effort to finish in July 1890.

 As for the construction work done to the interior of Guildhall, it was estimated to have cost around £5M.